nimaid/GLaDOS-TTS/README.md

 ## Windows
 ### Portable TTS Console (CPU)
-If you just want to quickly make some GLaDOS TTS speech and don't really care about writing custom code, simply download the latest portable build  [here](https://github.com/nimaid/GLaDOS-TTS/releases/latest).
-All you have to do is run the `.exe` file!
+If you just want to quickly make some GLaDOS TTS speech and don't really care about writing custom code, simply download the latest portable builds [here](https://github.com/nimaid/GLaDOS-TTS/releases/latest).
+All you have to do is download and run your preferred `.exe` file!

 ### Full Installation (CPU/CUDA)
 1. Install with `install_windows.bat`.
 This should automatically: